Econ Market Research

 In terms of type, different types of neuroprotective drugs play important roles in maintaining neuronal function and avoiding neurological damage.
 Free anti-inflammatory drugs reduce inflammation in the central nervous system, lowering neuronal damage caused by neurodegenerative disorders and injuries.
 Radical trapping agents, commonly known as antioxidants, neutralize free radicals and oxidative stress, which cause brain degeneration and cell death.

-Apoptosis inhibitors block programmed cell death, which is a prominent cause of neurodegeneration in illnesses such as Alzheimer's disease and stroke.
+Apoptosis inhibitors block programmed cell death, which is a prominent cause of neurodegeneration in illnesses such as Alzheimer',s disease and stroke.
 Glutamate antagonists, or anti-excitotoxic medicines, control glutamate signalling to avoid excitotoxicity, which is linked to neuronal death after ischemic stroke and traumatic brain damage.
 Neurotrophic factors promote neuronal survival, growth, and repair, offering potential therapeutic benefits in neurodegenerative diseases and nerve injury.
-Stimulants enhance neuronal activity and neurotransmitter release, improving cognitive function and motor performance in conditions like Parkinson's disease.
+Stimulants enhance neuronal activity and neurotransmitter release, improving cognitive function and motor performance in conditions like Parkinson',s disease.

 Metal ion chelators bind to toxic metal ions, such as iron and copper, reducing oxidative stress and neuronal damage associated with metal toxicity in neurodegenerative diseases.
 Other neuroprotective agents encompass a diverse range of compounds and mechanisms, including neuroinflammation modulators, mitochondrial protectors, and neurogenesis promoters.